Previous Post: Climbing Volcán Osorno In Chile’s Lakes Region

 We had a bit of a wait in Puerto Blest; the boat was not yet there.
 Some passengers went into the restaurant attached to the small hotel.
 I walked down to the end of the Peninsula, a narrow spit that goes out into Brazo Blest, an arm of Lago Nahuel Huapi, the lake we would be cruising on all the way to Puerto Pañuelo.
 I did notice a number of hikers with their packs.
 There is a hiking trail from Pampa Linda that ends here; they would be joining us for the boat ride back to Bariloche.
 I talked to one hiker and she was aghast at how much the ride cost.
 She gulped when I mentioned the $280.
 U.S. I had paid!
 (The Cruce Andino is 25% cheaper if you are a Chilean or Argentinian – $220.!)

-There is about 25 kilometers of water to cross from Puerto Blest.
+There are about 25 kilometers of water to cross from Puerto Blest.
 The Google satellite view below shows Lago Nahuel Huapi and Bariloche to the east.

-As we approached Brazo Trieteza I took the shot below.
+As we approached Brazo Trieteza, I took the shot below.
 That is Cerro Lopez looming over the water.
-I did not realize it at the time but aa week later I would be tenting near the Refugio Lopez on the side of that mountain!
+I did not realize it at the time but a week later I would be tenting near the Refugio Lopez on the side of that mountain!

 One more bus ride – and one tired bus rider!
 When we bought our tickets in Puerto Varas we were asked to provide the name of our hotel.
 Now as we headed east on Avenida Bustillo and then on Avenida San Martin, the bus stopped at the various establishments.
 I had reserved a room at the Hostel 41 Below on Juramento, just off San Martin and very close to the Hotel Bariloche Edelweiss, a five-star business-class hotel.
 That is where I got off the bus.
 It was now past eight o’clock as I lugged my baggage up Juramento towards the hostel.

 I was amazed by the scene in front of me!
 Juramento is apparently the heart of “el distrito de la cerveca artesanal” and I had walked into a street party!
 As I approached 41 Below a rock band was putting out an incredible trippy sound.
 I was totally enchanted – and rejuvenated by the energy on the street and in the music.
-Over the next few days I would get to know Bariloche better and that first very positive impression would remain.
-Soon to come – a post on Bariloche – What To See and Do Before, After, And In Between Hiking Trips!
+Over the next few days, I would get to know Bariloche better and that first very positive impression would remain.

 Would I do it again?
 I think so – even though the $280. cost is maybe $100. too much.
 While backpackers in their early twenties will almost certainly be on that $40. bus from Puerto Varas to Bariloche, if you can afford it, I’d say “Go for it!”
 While you are not really cruising in a catamaran through the Andes – it is more like you approach them by water on the Chilean side, take a bus through and over them, and then boat away from them on Lago Nahuel Huapi once you get to the Argentinian side – it is still a great trip.